The First Week

 If you have questions on how to help young children and greyhounds adapt to each other, please let us know.
 We have more information on our Kids and Greyhounds page.

 8. Plan to feed your new dog twice a day AND ADD WATER TO HIS FOOD AT FIRST!
 The best thing to do is ask the foster parents how much they were feeding your greyhound.
 That will give you a good idea of how much food your dog is eating.
 Greyhounds eat raw meat mixed with kibble at the track that is mushy.
-They have NEVER eaten plain dry dog food in most cases and will choke on it at first.
-Adding water to their food imediately before feeding will make the dog lap between bites and slow down his eating and will prevent most choking.
+Most have NEVER eaten plain dry dog food and in most cases will choke on it at first.
+Adding water to their food immediately before feeding will make the dog lap between bites and slow down his eating and will prevent most choking.
 It isn't necessary to soften the food first.
 Gradually put less and less water on the food until the dog learns to eat it dry.
-Never free feed or feed over 3 cups of dog food per meal!
+Never free feed and never feed over 3 cups of dog food per meal!
 Over feeding WILL give your greyhound diarrhea and 3 cups of food per meal seems to be the line you don't want to cross.
 Most greyhounds need much less than this to maintain a good weight anyway.

 AdoptweeknowFeel free to add good tasting things to the food for your dog.
 We recommend adding 2 heaping tablespoons of plain yogurt containing active cultures to the food for at least the first several days to a week.
 The active cultures in the yogurt helps to settle the stomach.
 You may also want to consider adding Omega 3 Fatty Acids (fish oil) to the food as a supplement.
 Omega 3s often help your dog develop a full, soft, shiny coat.
 In addition, you could consider adding a joint supplement to the food especially if you have adopted one of our older dogs.
 As in humans, Glucosamine, Chondroitin and MSM supplements help with the joints.